turgu1/ESP32-Sensing-Device/README.md

 # ESP32 Sensing device V1.0

+(Update May 18, 2022)

+The thermistor and photo-resistor sensors are working well.
+As they use GPIO 25 and 27 A2D capability (ADC2), the WiFi interface cannot be enabled at the same time the sensors are being read: the ADC2 electronics is shared with the onboard  WiFi capability.
+An updated version of the device is being prepared to use ADC1 GPIOs instead.

+(Update May 17, 2022)

+All the trials are positive so far.
+For R1, instead of 10K, I'm using 2.7M ohms.
+Remains the thermistor and photo-resistor sensors to try.

 (Updated March 29, 2022)

 This is a small footprint ESP32-based sensing device, with the following characteristics: